 getting in touch.

 Fill in form below, or simply call us on 1800 888 966

 Scott’s clients describe him as the person who gets them out of trouble.
 He is proud to be known as a problem solver and enjoys working with the no nonsense type of people who tend to be drawn to the manufacturing industry.
 Scott helps solve their legal issues so they can focus on the important things, like running their business safely and productively.

 “My clients know I have their back and am prepared to invest in their cause.”

-Scott’s work focuses on helping businesses that buy or sell products and services, dealing with everything from Competition Law issues to trade disputes.
+Scott’s work focuses on helping businesses that buy or sell products and services, dealing with everything from competition law issues to trade disputes.

-Having over a decade of experience means that issues that seem insurmountable to his clients are quickly resolved as Scott sees and deals with them on a daily basis.
+Having over a decade of experience means issues that seem insurmountable to his clients are quickly resolved as Scott sees and deals with them on a daily basis.

 A European manufacturing client and its Australian subsidiary narrowly avoided ACCC scrutiny and potentially crippling penalties thanks to targeted competition advice they received from Scott.
 The client had proposed to acquire a major Australian competitor.
 Through his extensive manufacturing industry knowledge, Scott was able to demonstrate that a recent change to the law prohibiting ‘concerted practices’, or coordination between competitors, dramatically increased the risk involved with the acquisition.
 Prior to the law change this would have been minor.
 Thanks to the advice, the client was able to pursue a safer investment strategy.